yactouat/pips_channel_personal-website_api/README.md

 - [Node.js](https://nodejs.org/en/)
 - [Typescript](https://www.typescriptlang.org/)
+- a GitHub account (but hey, you already have one, don't you ?)

+## GCP project

+### the actual stuff

 - a Google Cloud Platform (GCP) project
-- you must have the `gcloud` CLI installed and configured to your GCP project (`gcloud init` if it's not the case)
+- you must have the `gcloud` CLI installed and configured to your GCP project (`gcloud auth application-default login` and `gcloud init` if it's not the case)

-- you need to have provisioned a PostgreSQL database; I'm personnaly using Supabase, if you do too you'll need to download the server root certificate and store it in the repo root folder as `supabase-root.crt`
+### the SDK

+If you're running this in full local mode, you'll need to install the GCP SDK; I plan to do this in a not too distant future, but if you do it before me, I'd be happy to accept a PR !

 ## nice to have

-- a NextJS app' to consume this API that uses static generation (cf. `/builds` resource)
+- you can provision a PostgreSQL database if you plan to deploy the solution; I'm personnaly using Supabase, if you do too you'll need to download the server root certificate and store it in the repo as `./creds/supabase-root.crt` (git ignored)

 ## how to run and setup